 It’s hard to compare the AMEX Gold card to just one other card.
 It’s unique in that the $250 annual fee is higher than other entry level travel cards.
 Along with the higher annual fee comes a few credits those cards don’t offer.
 Then, when you compare the benefits of the Gold card to a premium card, they don’t quite measure up .
 However, those premium cards also charge a much higher annual fee than the AMEX Gold card.
 While there’s no great comparison, here are a few options to consider.

 Capital One® Venture® Rewards – This is another good travel card for beginners.
-The annual fee for the first year is waived during the first year but doesn’t come with any statement credits.
-New accounts will earn 50,000 miles after spending $3,000 within the first 3 months.
+New accounts can earn up to 100,000 bonus points!
+You’ll earn the first 50,000 miles after spending $3,000 within the first 3 months.
+You’ll earn an extra 50,000 points after spending an additional $17,000 within the first 12 months of opening your account.
 You can learn more about the card here.

 Chase Sapphire Reserve – This card is a great premium card option.
 The Sapphire Reserve has a $550 annual fee but comes with a $300 annual credit for travel purchases.
 Plus, it comes with a credit for one TSA PreCheck or Global Entry application fee every 4 years.
 You will earn 3x on all dining and travel purchases.
 New card members will receive a 50,000 point bonus after spending $4,000 in the first 3 months of opening their account.
 Here’s more information on this card.